-The objective of the course is to make students capable of implementing legal regulations in the field of education in elementary and secondary schools, interpreting the origins and purpose of these regulations, and keeping pedagogical documentation.
+The objectives of the course Legal Bases and Pedagogical Documentation are: to introduce legal regulations in the field of education in elementary and secondary schools, to explain the origins and purpose of these regulations, to critically assess legislation in the field of education in elementary and secondary schools, to introduce e-Matica and e-Dnevnik.

-- " Psychology (Studij) (elective (teaching module), 1st semester, 1st year) - " Psychology (Studij) (elective (teaching module), 3rd semester, 2nd year) - " Science Stream (Smjer) (non profession-specific and/or profession-specific elective cou, ist semester, ist year) - " Science Stream (Smjer) (non profession-specific and/or profession-specific elective cou, 3rd semester, 2nd year) - " Teaching stream (Smjer) (required course, 1st semester, 1st year) - " Teaching Stream (Smjer) (required course, 1st semester, 1st year) - " Teaching Stream (Smjer) (required course, 1st semester, 1st year) - " Teaching Stream (Smjer) (required course, 1st semester, 1st year)
+- " Psychology (Studij) (elective (teaching module), 1st semester, 1st year) - " Psychology (Studij) (elective (teaching module), 3rd semester, 2nd year) - " Science Stream (Smjer) (non profession-specific and/or profession-specific elective cou, 1st semester, 1st year) - " Science Stream (Smjer) (non profession-specific and/or profession-specific elective cou, 3rd semester, 2nd year) - " Teaching stream (Smjer) (required course, 1st semester, 1st year) - " Teaching Stream (Smjer) (required course, 1st semester, 1st year) - " Teaching Stream (Smjer) (required course, 1st semester, 1st year) - " Teaching Stream (Smjer) (required course, 1st semester, 1st year) - " Teaching Stream (Smjer) (required course, 1st semester, 1st year)

-- 1. Name the basic regulations in the field of education in primary and secondary schools - 2.
+- I. Name the basic regulations in the field of education in primary and secondary schools - 2.
 Identify the importance of legal regulations for the realization of educational objectives and the principles of education in primary and secondary schools - 3.
 Distinguish temporal and space organization of work in school - 4.
 Interpret national educational standards - 5.
 Plan adequate forms of work with students with special educational needs - 6.
-Design a lesson plan - 7.
-Use pedagogical documentation and records - 8.
-Evaluate the work of students - 9.
-Describe the school management system and the rights of students and parents - 10.
+Use pedagogical documentation and records, e-Matica and e-Dnevnik - 7.
+Evaluate the work of students - 8.
+Describe the school management system and the rights of students and - 9.
 Explain the supervision of a school institution.